 3. PowerPoint presentations and audio files to accompany each lesson (please note that note that some lessons do not include presentations/audio files).

 In addition, more detailed information in the project Oral History book may be useful.
 Finally teachers may be interested in taking their class to the site of the disaster.
-The children's audio trail is 30 minutes long and can be downloaded to you own equipment or a set of 32 players borrowed from Bethnal Green Library (click here for more details).
+The children's audio trail is 30 minutes long and can be downloaded to you own equipment or a set of 32 players can be borrowed for free from Bethnal Green Library which is situated close to the memorial (click here for more details).

 Teaching pack downloads

 We recommend downloading the whole pack in one file.
 For speed it is compressed into a special folder and your computer may require special software to open the folder once it is downloaded (such as express zip free)

 If you prefer you can download the files individually, they are listed below.
 Click on each link below to download files one at a time.
 Please note you must read the teachers pack notes and lesson plans document - it fully explains what each lesson is about, the lesson resources alone won't make much sense without it!
 Not all lessons have worksheets/presentations/audio files, so don't be concerned if one or more of these are not present in any particular lesson.

 teachers pack notes and lesson plans.pdf (read this document first)

 all worksheets.pdf (in one file for ease of printing; we have also divided these up into different lessons below).

 Lesson 1: context - World War II